When will the summer/fall 2021 semesters begin?

 Will I still be able to access the Student Activities Center gym or pool?

 The NEO Student Activity Center (SAC) and pool will remain open for student and member use.
-In addition to increased cleaning by Landmark Custodial Services and Student Activity Center staff, the SAC will be arranged to accommodate for social distancing and capacity limits will be implemented.
+The SAC has been arranged to accommodate for social distancing and capacity limits will be implemented.
 The NEO pool will be limited to no more than 10 swimmers at a time.

 Will my sports/agriculture/competitive/intramural or other school-sponsored team be practicing or competing?

 Yes.
-NEO plans to resume sports operations during the spring semester and coaches have been instructed to implement social distancing measures when possible.
+NEO plans to continue sports operations during the fall semester and coaches have been instructed to implement social distancing measures when possible.

 NEO athletics is governed under the National Junior College Athletic Association (NJCAA), and will follow NJCAA guidelines.
 Learn more at NJCAA.org.